Mukund Varadarajan: Qazipathri operation

 On 25 April 2014, at around 14:30 IST, Indian army intelligence reports indicated the presence of three armed men in the safe house at Qazipathri in Southern Kashmir.
 One of them was Altaf Wani, who had replaced Altaf Baba as the local commander of the terrorists in the region.
 The other two belonged to Lashkar-e-Taiba, another Pakistan-based Islamic militant organization.
 The terrorists had earlier attacked the electoral officers during the polling for the 2014 Indian general election, and killed one of the officers.
 The safe house compound consisted of a two storey brick house and two outhouses, surrounded by an orchard.
 Mukund led his team for a cordon and search operation, and reached the location at 15:00 hrs.
 The twelve member team was split into six pairs of two men each and were assigned specific roles.
 Mukund was paired with sepoy Vikram Singh.
 The army team initially evacuated the civilians from the area.

 At about 17:00 hrs, Mukund's team came under heavy gunfire from the terrorists holed inside the house.
-At 17:30 hrs, Mukund lobbed a improvised explosive device into the terrorists' hiding, and one of the terrorists was killed in the return gunfire by the armed soldiers.
+At 17:30 hrs, Mukund lobbed an improvised explosive device into the terrorists' hiding, and one of the terrorists was killed in the return gunfire by the armed soldiers.
 The other two terrorists which included Wani, returned fire, which injured Mukund in his forearm.
 They moved to one of the outhouses in the compound, before one of them was killed using a grenade by Mukund.
 Wani hid behind a stack of wooden logs, and returned fire, which killed Vikram Singh.
 Mukund and Wani engaged in a firefight, which resulted in both the men being shot.
 Wani was killed and the bodies of the three dead men were recovered later from the site.